reality/alsuti/README.md

 To use the encryption you will need to install nodejs and then npm install node-cryptojs-aes underscore.

 To use it, you just run 'alsuti file.txt', you can also pipe stuff into it e.g. 'grep fish -i *.log | alsuti'.
-To encrypt things, simply run it with the -p flag and give it a password e.g. 'alsuti -p supersecret mythings.txt'
+To encrypt things, simply run it with the -p flag and give it a password e.g. 'alsuti -p supersecret mythings.txt'.
+You can also run it without a filename argument to manually input text to be uploaded.

 ## Firefox